BeeBuup/GAMMA-PTMod-SFMod-by-BeeBuup/README.md

 1.open it in a folder

-2.select u Anomaly folder where the save files are
+2.select u Anomaly folder where the save files are for backups

 3.open the .exe